-Please keep in mind that participation in the Community Service Event on the Saturday morning of Campout 2013 is a privilege, not a right.
+Please keep in mind that participation in the Community Service Event on the Saturday morning of Campout 2016 is a privilege, not a right.
 This policy governs all scheduled Community Service events.
-Questions can be directed to the Community Service Co-Chairs or the Basketball Chair.
+Questions can be directed to the Community Service Chairs or the Basketball Co-Chairs.

 Registration for Community Service Events

-Students that have registered for Campout may register to participate in the designated community service events set up by the Community Service Chair from Friday, August 23, 2013 at 9:00 am to Friday, August 30, 2013 at 5:00 pm online.
+Students who have registered for Campout may register to participate in the designated community service events set up by the Community Service Chairs from (Insert Date) at (insert time) to Sunday, September 11th, 2016, at 11:59 pm online.

 Participation in Community Service and Random Attendance Checks